vinegarhq/vinegarhq.github.io/src/Installation/guides/source.md

 To build Vinegar from source, you will need to install Go; it can be found packaged as `golang` or `go` on some Linux distributions.

 Aditionally will need to install the dependencies needed by Gio.
-The documentation can be found [here](https://gioui.org/doc/install/linux), However you are able to disable the splash window (which uses Gio) by appending the `nosplash` build tag to the build parameters (`VINEGAR_GOFLAGS=--tags=nosplash`).
+The documentation can be found [here](https://gioui.org/doc/install/linux).

 Clone Vinegar's git repository and build Vinegar: